49151 Concrete Technology and Practice6cp; 3hpw, online.

 This subject explores:

-- the four constituent raw material components of concrete being:
+- Constituent raw material components of concrete being: binders, aggregates, water, chemical admixtures

-- the serviceability aspects of concrete including time dependent deformation behaviour including drying shrinkage and creep
+- Serviceability aspects of concrete including time dependent deformation behaviour including drying shrinkage and creep

-- the durability aspects of concrete: corrosion of steel, and physical and chemical deterioration of concrete
+- Durability aspects of concrete: corrosion of steel, and physical and chemical deterioration and aging of concrete

 Autumn session, City campus